xlnsresearch/xlns/docs/source/xlnstorch/benchmark.rst

     :toctree: generated
     :nosignatures:

-    benchmark.UnaryBench
+    UnaryBench
-    benchmark.BinaryBench
+    BinaryBench

 Creating Custom Benchmarks
 ---------------------------

-To create a custom benchmark, inherit from :class:`benchmark.Benchmark` and implement the required methods:
+To create a custom benchmark, inherit from :class:`Benchmark` and implement the required methods:

 .. code-block:: python